Climbing Injury Clinic in Southampton

 Do you offer online consultations?

-Yes, we provide virtual assessments and rehab plans if you can’t make it to the clinic in person.
+Yes — we provide virtual assessments and rehab plans for climbers who can’t make it in person.

 Booking